FreenandaAnda/FreenandaAnda/README.md

-### Hi there 👋 This is Fernanda Cortes a cibersecurity analyst with experience in costumer service.
-Currently Im a freelancer working online at the same time that I keep learning new skills in the technology world.
+### Hi there 👋 This is Fernanda Cortes a super junior cibersecurity analyst with experience in costumer service.
+Currently working as a gym instructor while improving my skills in the online world.
 Join me in this new adventure!